srl-labs/containerlab/docs/manual/kinds/ceos.md

 ### Scale

 From version 4.28.0F, the ceos-lab image supports up to 50 nodes per host.
-On previous releases and/or with higher scale there might be issues cores inside the ceos-lab nodes and erros like `Error: Too many open files`.
+On previous releases and/or with higher scale there might be issues cores inside the ceos-lab nodes and errors like `Error: Too many open files`.

 Example solution for 60 ceos-lab nodes: